SRA-VJTI/blog/_posts/2023-09-03-writemateblog.md

 So far we have learnt to discover and experiment with a variety of different initialization methods, apply L2 regularisation and dropout to avoid model overfitting, then apply gradient checking to identify errors in a fraud detection model.

+Week  3
+--

+- We learnt more about Jax and its implementation and advantages
+- We successfully completed building the MNIST number detection model using Jax.
+It is now inputting the MNIST dataset of hand-written numbers and detecting the numbers with an accuracy of 99.6%.
+The model runs within 3 minutes.
+- Now, we are learning about Convolutional Neural Networks .
+- We are learning about the ways to implement the foundational layers of CNNs (pooling, convolutions) and stack them properly in a deep network to solve multi-class image classification problems.